flamewithcodeossoss/oil_sales_analysis/README.md

 A compact analytics project for retail packaged-oil sales.
 The repository contains data cleaning and EDA notebooks, baseline predictive modeling, a Streamlit dashboard for interactive exploration, and a small utility to generate an executive PDF report.

-## Short description

-Oil sales analysis: data cleaning, exploratory analysis, and baseline predictive modeling for a retail chain.
-Includes a Streamlit dashboard and an automated PDF report generator.

 ## Contents

 - `app.py` — Streamlit dashboard for interactive exploration (launch with `streamlit run app.py`).